Back to Guides

 Compare radar vs photometric systems, understand accuracy tiers, and choose the right tracking technology

 The launch monitor is the brain of your golf simulator.
 It tracks what happens when club meets ball and translates that into data your software can use.
 Choosing the right launch monitor involves understanding two fundamental technology types (radar and photometric), accuracy tiers (entry, mid, professional), and how your room constraints affect compatibility.
-This decision typically consumes 40–60% of your hardware budget for good reason: a more accurate launch monitor provides better feedback, which leads to faster improvement.
-But accuracy alone doesn't determine the right choice—room depth, budget, and whether you need club data all factor into the decision.

 If You Only Remember 3 Things